-Milicent Cranor is the co-author of over a dozen articles for peer-reviewed medical journals, an amateur paleographer, former staff writer for Applause Magazine, and former editor at E. P. Dutton.
-She was a frequent contributor to Probe.
+Milicent Cranor is the co-author of over a dozen articles for peer-reviewed medical journals, an amateur paleographer, former staff writer for Applause Magazine, and former editor at E. P. Dutton; she is a member of the American Mensa Society.
+Milicent was a frequent contributor to Probe.

 Milicent Cranor refutes John Canal's claim that the back-of-the-head JFK autopsy photo was taken after the morticians reconstructed the head, supposedly moving the scalp from the back to the front, dragging with it the entrance wound, and covering up bone damage.

 Milicent Cranor debunks the "Thorburn" position invoked by Lattimer to explain JFK's movement at Z313.

 One thing is clear, if nothing else: there are people who will say anything to promote the lone assassin theory, writes Milicent Cranor.